History of Accounting

 700 AD to 800 AD

 Persian mathematician Muhammad ibn Musa al-Khwarizmi developed double-entry bookkeeping based on three accounting principles: debits equal credits, real accounts, and nominal accounts.
-The practice was widely accepted by Arab, Jewish, and European scholars, traders, and lenders from the 9th to the 14th centuries.
+From the 9th to the 14th centuries, Arab, Jewish, and European scholars, traders, and lenders widely accepted the practice.

 1300 AD to 1500 AD